dlr-gtlab/gtlab-core/docs/user/scripting/types/python_console.rst

 Managing Project Data
 ^^^^^^^^^^^^^^^^^^^^^

-A GTlab project contains all project data organized in a hierarchical data tree.
+A GTlab project organizes all project data in a hierarchical data tree, which is visualized in the :ref:`Project Explorer <label_project_explorer>`.
-The Python Console allows exploring the data tree, accessing individual objects, and modifying their properties.
+The Python Console allows exploring this data tree, accessing individual objects, and modifying their properties via Python code.

 To do so, the :py:func:`currentProject` function must be called, which returns the currently opened project as a Python object.
-This object corresponds to the project entry shown in the Explorer Dock widget, which visualizes the hierarchical structure of the project’s data tree.
+This object corresponds to the project entry shown in the :ref:`Project Explorer <label_project_explorer>`.

 All child data objects of the project can be accessed through the project object.
 Navigation through the data tree is done via the names of the child objects,